-At the discretion of the Medical Executive Committee, a Medical Staff member may obtain a voluntary leave of absence from the staff on submitting a written request to the Medical Executive Committee stating the approximate period of leave desired, which may not exceed one (1) year.
-During the period of the leave, the member shall not exercise clinical privileges at the Health System, and membership rights and responsibilities shall be inactive.
-Except for members on military leaves of absence who are excused from paying dues or submitting applications for reappointment while on military leave, a member who is on a leave of absence must pay dues, if any, and timely file an application for reappointment, unless waived by the Medical Executive Committee upon a showing of good cause.
-There is no right to a waiver.
+At the discretion of the Medical Executive Committee, a Medical Staff member or clinical privilege holder may obtain a voluntary leave of absence from the staff on submitting a written request to the Medical Executive Committee and Medical Staff Director stating the approximate period of leave desired, which may not exceed one (1) year.
+Any absences for less than sixty (60) days for health or wellness reasons are addressed in Article 2, 2.5 p4.

+- a.
+Members and clinical privilege holders are expected to comply with the conduct requirements as outlined in Article 2.5-6, while on their leave of absence. - b.
+During the period of the leave, the member or clinical privilege holder shall not exercise clinical privileges at the Health System, and membership rights and responsibilities shall be inactive. - c.
+During the period of a leave, the staff member's or APP's privileges and prerogatives shall be suspended.
+The member or APP has an obligation to pay dues and to timely submit an application for reappointment to retain the same reappointment deadlines and cycle during the member's leave of absence, except for members and clinical privilege holders on military leaves of absence who are excused from paying dues or submitting applications for reappointment while on military leave.
+Failure to timely pay dues and comply with reappointment deadlines shall result in the automatic deemed resignation of the member.